sdesalas/recipes/README.md

 ### Total Cooking Time: 1½ hours

-This is an old recipe for baked cheesecake I''ve had lying around for ages.
+This is an old recipe for baked cheesecake I've had lying around for ages.

 ### Ingredients (filling):